Manikandaprabhu07/Interactive-Quiz-application-/README.md

-# 🧠 CODTECH Internship Task 1 - Interactive Quiz App
+# 🧠 Interactive Quiz App

 ## 🚀 Project Overview
 This is a dynamic quiz web app built using HTML, CSS, and JavaScript as part of the CODTECH Internship.
 Users can answer multiple-choice questions and receive instant feedback.